 Why the Treadmill Works Anyway

-While you can’t target the belly, the treadmill is a tool for total daily energy expenditure (TDEE).
+While you can’t specifically target the belly, the treadmill is a powerful tool for increasing your Total Daily Energy Expenditure (TDEE).

-2. Insulin Sensitivity: Regular aerobic exercise improves how your body handles insulin.
-Better insulin sensitivity means your body is less likely to store excess carbohydrates as belly fat.
+- Insulin Sensitivity: Regular aerobic exercise improves how your body handles insulin, meaning you are less likely to store excess carbohydrates as belly fat.

 Nutrition: The Missing Link

-• Protein Intake: High protein intake protects muscle mass while you lose fat.
-Losing muscle lowers your metabolism, which is the opposite of what you want.
+- Protein Intake: High protein intake protects muscle mass while you lose fat.
+Losing muscle lowers your metabolism, which is the exact opposite of what you want.

-• Hydration: Drink water before your treadmill session to improve performance and fat oxidation.
+- Hydration: Drink water before and during your treadmill session to improve performance and fat oxidation.

 Frequently Asked Questions (FAQs)